 Phonics is the term used to refer to the ability to identify the relationships between letters and sounds when we are reading and spelling.
 While learning at home, some children may benefit from some additional practice.
-The following set of resources assists parents and carers to engage with their children while they are learning their letters and sounds.
+The following resource assists parents and carers to engage with their children while they are learning their letters and sounds.

 Shared reading is the interaction that occurs between an adult and a child when reading or looking at a book.
 The following videos highlight how parents can help support their children who experience language difficulties with skills that are foundational to reading success.
 They are designed to assist parents challenge, extend, and support their children’s reading skills.

 Learning to tell a good story is an important step for young children.
 Being able to tell a good story means children can share their experiences, their ideas and their feelings.
 Understanding how stories work also helps children to understand the stories they read, and helps them to write good stories.
 This resource, Retelling stories at home, will help you to support your child to understand the elements of good storytelling.